 He backpacked around the world, and liked living in South East Asia the most.
 During his travels he discovered digital marketing, and then his whole life changed.

-However, just like so many other SEO businesses, they got smashed by Penguin.
+However, just like so many other SEO businesses at the time, they got smashed by Google Penguin Algorithm Update.
 Lots of sites got de-indexed, and they lost a lot of traffic and earnings.

 Luckily, Kris had been sensing for quite some time that the end of backlinks was drawing near.
 When Penguin unleashed its wrath, his business was already starting to transition into a real agency providing better services.
 They were offering PBN and Outreach links as well as investigating, monitoring, and fixing clients’ keywords and websites.

 It also helped that Ardor brought in several SEO companies on board.
 As a result, even if they were working with just a couple of clients, they had access to hundreds of websites who were affiliated with the clients.

 Today, his company has workers in Chiang Mai, the Philippines, Australia, India, and the UK.
 Kris is based in Cambodia and works and communicates remotely with his staff most of the time.
 Despite not being able to be physically present, he is able to continue the growth of his employees and business.